 California Energy Commission's Climate Change Research Program

 The California Energy Commission’s main role is to guide the state’s energy policy and planning.
 Since 1988, the Energy Commission has played a major role in the state’s climate change efforts.
-The Energy Commission has been conducting research on climate change through their Public Interest Energy Research Program-Environmental Area (PIER-EA) in an effort to reduce environmental impacts from energy production.
-Climate change research priorities supported by the PIER-EA include climate monitoring, analysis, and modeling; emissions inventory methods; options to reduce greenhouse gas emissions; and adaptation.
+From 1997-2015, the Energy Commission conducted research on climate change through their Public Interest Energy Research Program-Environmental Area (PIER-EA) in an effort to reduce environmental impacts from energy production.
+Climate change research priorities supported by the PIER-EA included climate monitoring, analysis, and modeling; emissions inventory methods; options to reduce greenhouse gas emissions; and adaptation.
 The PIER-EA Program concluded in 2015; however, the Commission continues to conduct climate adaptation and resilience research through the Energy Research and Development Division.

 In 1988, the California Energy Commission became the lead agency on climate change under Assembly Bill 4420.
-In 2006, two other bills were passed: (1) Assembly Bill 32, which sets the level of greenhouse gas emissions in 1990 as the limit to be achieved by 2020, and (2) Senate Bill 1368, which requires the Public Utilities Commission and the Energy Commission to set emissions performance standards.
-Because of these bills, the Energy Commission developed the PIER-EA, which oversees and funds research priorities in California that would reduce greenhouse gas emissions, decrease climate change impacts, and improve environmental quality.
-The PIER-EA has four main research categories: 1) climate monitoring, analysis, and modeling; 2) greenhouse gas inventory; 3) reduction of greenhouse gas emissions; and 4) impacts and adaptation.
+In 2006, two other bills were passed: (1) Assembly Bill 32, which set the level of greenhouse gas emissions in 1990 as the limit to be achieved by 2020, and (2) Senate Bill 1368, which required the Public Utilities Commission and the Energy Commission to set emissions performance standards.
+Because of these bills, the Energy Commission developed the PIER-EA, which oversaw and funded research priorities in California that would reduce greenhouse gas emissions, decrease climate change impacts, and improve environmental quality.
+The PIER-EA had four main research categories: 1) climate monitoring, analysis, and modeling; 2) greenhouse gas inventory; 3) reduction of greenhouse gas emissions; and 4) impacts and adaptation.

-The PIER-EA has been a critical program in developing guidance and research to assess energy-related impacts and develop alternatives and adaptation strategies.
-Because all funded research is peer-reviewed, it has allowed innovative interaction and collaboration between non-governmental institutions, the private sector, and academia.
-PIER-specific resources and reports, as well as information on the Energy Commission’s (now discontinued) California Climate Change Research Center, are accessible through an archived version of the Energy Commission to begin developing sound adaptation strategies.
+PIER-EA was critical in developing guidance and research to assess energy-related impacts and develop alternatives and adaptation strategies.
+Because all funded research was peer-reviewed, it allowed innovative interaction and collaboration between non-governmental institutions, the private sector, and academia.
+PIER-specific resources and reports, as well as information on the Energy Commission’s (now discontinued) California Climate Change Research Center, are accessible through an archived version of the Energy Commission’s website.

 Outcomes and Conclusions

-The California Energy Commission has been working on climate change for over 30 years, and has recently shifted efforts from prediction of climate change impacts to development of adaptation options within the energy sector that will benefit people and the environment.
+The California Energy Commission has been working on climate change for over 30 years, and has shifted efforts from climate change projections to the development of adaptation options within the energy sector that will benefit people and the environment.
 Because the energy sector is the main contributor to greenhouse gas emissions, the Energy Commission believes they should be leaders in identifying climate change impacts and assisting in the development of adaptation strategies.
-For example, the Cal-Adapt tool will help decision makers develop sound adaptation policies.

-Score, A. (2011).
+Score, A. (2021).
 California Energy Commission's Climate Change Research Program [Case study on a project of the California Energy Commission].
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: www.cakex.org/case-studies/california-energy-commissions-climate-change-...
-(Last updated March 2011)
+Version 2.0.
+(Last updated October 2021)